-The GLA's share of the council tax for a typical Band D property has been increased by £38.55 (or 74p per week) to £434.14.
-The additional income raised will fund the Metropolitan Police and the London Fire Brigade and will also go towards ensuring existing public transport services in London can be maintained, meeting requirements set by the government in funding arrangements.
-Council taxpayers in the City of London, which has its own police force, will pay £142.01.
+The Greater London Authority's (GLA) share of the council tax for a typical Band D property has been increased by £37.26 (or 72p per week) to £471.40.
+The additional income from this increase in council tax will fund the MPS and the LFB, and will also go towards ensuring existing public transport services in London can be maintained, meeting requirements set by the government in funding agreements.
+Council taxpayers in the City of London, which has its own police force, will pay £166.27.